 As of December 2023, a total of 59 capital projects, representing 640 total beds (434 CRT, 200 CSU, and six PRC) and an equivalent of 110 MCST, are complete and operational.
 Additionally, all 57.25 personnel were hired to operate the MCST.
-In total, \$103,016,855.09 of capital funding and \$17,897,366.62 of personnel funding have been disbursed.
+In total, \$117,016,855.09 of capital funding and \$17,897,366.62 of personnel funding have been disbursed.

-Currently, there is only one remaining active capital project that has successfully opened 112 out of its 240 CRT beds, while the remaining 128 CRT beds are expected to be open and operational by the end of March 2024.
-The COVID-19 pandemic caused additional challenges to the completion of the remaining project, which included, among others, labor shortages in the construction industry, major delays in the supply chain, and staffing shortages along with difficulties in hiring program staff, delaying the completion of construction, licensure, and the open and operational date of the project.
-On April 27, 2023 the Authority granted an open and operational milestone condition extension for the remaining project, amending the open and operational milestone condition date from April 30, 2023 to March 31, 2024.
+Currently, there is only one remaining active capital project that has successfully opened 208 out of its 240 CRT beds, while the remaining 32 CRT beds are expected to be open and operational by the end of July 2025.
+The grantee experienced challenges in executing service provider contracts, which caused delays in obtaining program licensure and certification and the open and operational date of the project.
+On December 12, 2024, the Authority granted an open and operational milestone condition extension for the remaining project, amending the open and operational milestone condition date from March 31, 2024 to July 31, 2025.